lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * Workers should be instances of `EventEmitter` already, as per the docs;
-   verify this.
  * Worker should run the script passed.
 At first, test this informally by dumping some output to the console.
 Then formalize the test while also creating a test of the following requirement.